 In the last tutorial, we discussed the synchronous generator equivalent circuit.
 If first, you read it then it will be easy to understand the phasor diagrams of the synchronous generator.
-In today’s post, we will have look at different parameters related to phasor diagram, will learn how to make these diagrams.
+In today’s post, we will have a look at different parameters related to phasor diagrams, and will learn how to make these diagrams.
 So, let’s get started with the phasor diagram of the synchronous generator.

 Phasor Diagram of a Synchronous Generator